NeuroTechX/moabb/docs/source/dataset_summary.rst

 - **#Runs** is the number of runs per session.
 A run is a continuous recording of the EEG data.
 Often, the different runs of a given session are recorded without removing the EEG cap in between.

-Motor Imagery
+Imagery
 ======================

-Motor Imagery is a BCI paradigm where the subject imagines performing physical movements.
-Each movement is associated with a different command to build an application.
+Imagery is a BCI paradigm where the subject internally rehearses a mental task without any overt movement or vocalization.
+In MOABB it covers two sub-families that share the same ``paradigm="imagery"`` tag and the same :class:`moabb.paradigms.MotorImagery` / :class:`moabb.paradigms.FilterBankMotorImagery` paradigm classes:

+- **Motor imagery** — imagining physical movements such as squeezing the left or right hand, moving the tongue, or a specific grasping task.
+- **Imagined speech** — silently imagining speaking a phoneme, word, or phrase.
+See the :ref:`imagined speech subsection <imagined-speech>` below for a curated listing.

-Motor Imagery-specific definitions:
+Imagery-specific definitions:

 - **#Classes** is the number of different imagery tasks.
 - **Trial** is one repetition of the imagery task.